Blazorise/Blazorise.Articles/news/2024-07-23-release-notes-160/post.md

 ### New MaskPlaceholder on InputMask

-Introduced a new MaskPlaceholder property on the InputMask component to provide additional information to the user about the valid input format.
+Introduced a new `MaskPlaceholder` property on the `InputMask` component to provide additional information to the user about the valid input format.
 While the change is not groundbreaking, it is a small but important step towards improving the user experience.

 ### Disable Days Of Week In DatePicker

-We have added a new parameter to the DatePicker component, named DisabledDays.
+We have added a new parameter to the `DatePicker` component, named `DisabledDays`.
 It is now possible to disable any days of a week to be picked by the user.

-### Automatic <code>rel</code> Attribute for Blazorise Link Component
+### Automatic `rel` Attribute for Blazorise Link Component

-Links with Target="Target.Blank" now automatically include rel="noopener noreferrer" for enhanced security and privacy.
+Links with `Target="Target.Blank"` now automatically include `rel="noopener noreferrer"` for enhanced security and privacy.
 This update prevents new pages from accessing the original page, reducing phishing risks, and ensures referrer information is not sent to the target site, thereby enhancing the security and privacy of external links by default.

 ### Updated NumericPicker library